Test before you invest: Proven market validation strategies to guarantee product-market fit

 Martín Burgener, Product Director at eDreams

 Market validation is not a one-off test.
 Rather, it’s a process that should continue all through product development.
-Humility during this process can not only help product teams to stay positive in the face of setbacks but nearly always leads to better product development.
+Humility during this process can not only help product teams stay positive in the face of setbacks but nearly always lead to better product development.

 Market validation methods

-There are a number of market validation methods that can be used, and each has its benefits and drawbacks.
+There are many different approaches to market validation, and each has its benefits and drawbacks.
 It’s important to make sure you use the right methods, and often that means using a combination of multiple methods to get a more complete view of the market.

 To us, it’s not a one-structured approach to validating the market.
 It’s a lot of things that come together, like data collected from user interviews, usage data, experiments, MVP data.